Shop: Product Store

 Digital Audio Download Options

+These CD lessons are also available on request in MP3 audio format.
 In addition to the listed selection of Somatics lessons in CD format John now has a selection of MP4 audio recordings stemming from his recent Zoom seminars.
+To date the available courses include:

 1. Hips & Shoulders